 Through dual recovery programs, traditional substance use treatments can be effective after individuals begin to treat their ADHD.
 Medications to treat ADHD provide the best protection against substance use and can help individuals focus on recovery.
 This along with proper therapy gives people the greatest chance to eliminate their substance use habit.

-Our dual recovery programs are based on decades of research to deliver treatment that really works.Get help today
+Our dual recovery programs are based on decades of research to deliver treatment that really works.Get Help Now

 For people with ADHD, both recovering substance users and individuals without substance dependence issues, living a lifestyle that promotes sobriety greatly increases the odds of staying sober.